 Trade Freedom.
 Many governments place restrictions on their citizens' ability to interact freely as buyers or sellers in the international marketplace.
 Trade restrictions can manifest themselves in the form of tariffs, export taxes, trade quotas, or outright trade bans.
-However, trade restrictions also appear in subtler ways, particularly in the form of regulatory barriers related to health or safety.
+However, these are not the only impediments to the freedom to trade, which may be hampered as well by non-tariff barriers that are related to various licensing, standard-setting, and other regulatory actions.
+In addition, given the development of global supply chains and cross-border production processes, businesses increasingly value stability in trade policy.
+Capricious government actions that create uncertainty about future trade conditions may thus have a negative impact on trade freedom beyond their immediate economic effect.

 The degree to which government hinders the free flow of foreign commerce has a direct bearing on the ability of individuals to pursue their economic goals and maximize their productivity and well-being.
 Tariffs, for example, directly increase the prices that local consumers pay for foreign imports, but they also distort production incentives for local producers, causing them to produce either a good in which they lack a comparative advantage or more of a protected good than is economically ideal.
 This impedes overall economic efficiency and growth.
 In many cases, trade limitations also put advanced-technology products and services beyond the reach of local entrepreneurs, limiting their own productive development.